DanilaVladi/Microsoft-Cognitive-Services-Swift-SDK/README.md

 The SDK uses the Microsoft Cognitive Services, see https://www.microsoft.com/cognitive-services/.
 Developers using this are expected to follow the “Developer Code of Conduct for Microsoft Cognitive Services” at http://go.microsoft.com/fwlink/?LinkId=698895.

-Data submitted may be retained by Microsoft for service improvement purposes, along with the other stipulations noted in the following documents: Cognitive Services TOU<https://go.microsoft.com/fwlink/?LinkId=533207>, Developer Code of Conduct<http://go.microsoft.com/fwlink/?LinkId=698895>
+Data submitted may be retained by Microsoft for service improvement purposes, along with the other stipulations noted in the following documents: [Cognitive Services TOU](<https://go.microsoft.com/fwlink/?LinkId=533207>), [Developer Code of Conduct](<http://go.microsoft.com/fwlink/?LinkId=698895>)

 This project follows the Cognitive Services TOU